(Sub)linear kernels for edge modification problems towards structured graph classes: Preliminaries

-\subparagraph*{Graph edge modification problems.} Given a set of edges $F$, we use the notation $G+F$, $G-F$ and $G \Delta F$ to denote the graphs with vertex set $V(G)$ and respective set of edges $E(G) \cup F$, $E(G) \setminus F$ and $E(G) \Delta F$.
-In a (parameterized) graph edge modification problem, we are given a graph $G$, an integer $k$ and a class of graphs $\Gg$, and ask whether it is possible to transform $G$ into a graph $G' \in \Gg$ by modifying (\textit{adding}, \textit{removing}, or doing both, which is called \textit{editing}) at most $k$ edges.
+Let $\Gg$ be a class of graphs.
+In a (parameterized) $\Gg$-graph edge modification problem, we are given a graph $G$, an integer $k$, and ask whether it is possible to transform $G$ into a graph $G' \in \Gg$ by modifying (\textit{adding}, \textit{removing}, or doing both, which is called \textit{editing}) at most $k$ edges.